andyluo22/Percolation/README.md

 ![image](https://user-images.githubusercontent.com/68613171/167933268-9f1e8bfd-89a2-4472-ba03-9afafbd23e69.png)

-**Figure 2:**  The percolation threshold has been rigorously computed by researchers to be approximately around 0.593 or 59.3% of the sites in an n-by-n grid have to be open sites in order for a system to percolate in worst case scenarios.
+**Figure 2:**  The percolation threshold has been rigorously computed by researchers to be approximately around **0.593**.
+In other words, **59.3%** of the sites in an n-by-n grid have to be open sites in order for a system to percolate in** worst case scenarios**.

 Thus, the mean values of the percolation threhsold through many trials of running a PercolationStats object was seen to be around approximately in the range 0.530 - 0.580.
 I was unable to achieve a value that was above 0.580 through several runs in the sample client and this is very reasonable since 0.593 is usually achieved in the worst case.
-By running the same inputs, we also expect different mean results as these sites are opened at uniformly random - there is an internal source of probability that changes the outcome each time despite inputting the same parameters.
+By running the same inputs, we also expect different mean results as these sites are opened at uniformly random - there is an internal source of **randomness** that changes the outcome each time despite inputting the same parameters.

 #### Performance :chart_with_upwards_trend: :stopwatch:
 Since the goal of this project is to model an n-by-n grid, each method in the implementation takes time proportional to n<sup> 2 </sup>.
 All instance methods in the Percolation class also take constant time to operate.
 Exceptions are also handled and catched.